The most underrated town in every state

 Colorado: Paonia

 Paonia is one of the Centennial State's best-kept secrets.
-You'll enjoy a bounty of local produce here: the town sits in a region rich in cideries, wineries and farms offering tours and tastings.
+You'll enjoy a bounty of local produce here: the town sits in a region rich in cideries, wineries, and farms offering tours and tastings.
 One of the best is Azura Cellars, a winery that doubles as an art gallery.
-Back in town, the colourful Creative District features mural-splashed galleries, artists' studios and boutiques, plus a historic cinema.
+Back in town, the colorful Creative District features mural-splashed galleries, artists' studios, and boutiques, plus a historic cinema.

 Connecticut: Greenwich